 Carrying a Crossbow

-Anywhere that it is illegal to carry a firearm in California, it is also unlawful to carry a crossbow.
+Anyplace that's illegal to carry a firearm is also off-limits to carrying a crossbow.

 Using and Discharging a Crossbow

-It is also prohibited to intentionally shoot a crossbow across a public road or path in a reckless manner.
+You also can't intentionally shoot a crossbow across a public road or path recklessly.

 Small Game and Birds